Watchmaker Glossary

 Knock

-tower to copy
+Tower to copy

 See "Pantograph".

-hand lathe
+Hand lathe

 Tower of hours

-Dial bearing the sequence of hours.
+Dial showing the sequence of hours.

 Tower of hours

-Series of hours inscribed on a dial.
+Series of hours written on a dial.

 Transducer

-second hand
+Second hand

 Qualifies the seconds hand when it advances in small jumps.